ChrisSchulze/portfolio/portfolio/works/project-2.md

 ---
 Issue

 Severe weather often resulted in overloads of the booking service.
-The funnel was difficult to use and the design was outdated.
+The funnel was difficult to use and the design deeded improvement.

 Approach

 For the self service validated UX was key.
-We went through several iterations of prototypes, reworked userflows and improved wording and design.
+We went through several iterations of prototypes.
+In each step we reworked user flows, improved wording and design.
 Until we got it right.

 ![](/upload/Carglass_Images_2.jpg)